Asora7/course-assignment-ecom/README.md

 ## Description

 This project is a simple eCommerce store built with React.
 The store fetches product data from an external API and displays it in a structured layout.
 It includes features like a search bar, product details page, cart management, checkout page, and a contact form.
-This project demonstrates how to integrate React with APIs and manage state effectively in a real-world eCommerce application.

 ## Goal